Galvanic Corrosion - Galvanic Isolator vs Isolation Transformer

 Indispensable in professional marine power systems.
 Prevents electrolytic corrosion and serves above all as a guarantee for a safe electrical system.
 Toroid winding technology for quiet operation and high efficiency.
 The soft-start circuit ensures that the fuse does not trip when it is connected.

-The isolation transformer separates ground, neutral and phase, which means that it also protects against shocks, power spikes, etc. on; the shore current side at the same time as it can withstand high potential differences, which creates complete protection.
+The isolation transformer separates ground, neutral and phase, which means that it also protects against Shocks, power spikes, etc. on the shore current side at the same time as it can withstand high potential differences, which creates complete protection.
 Some isolation transformers can also transform the current between 230/115V.